 - You need to get a paper print of the form ITR-V and use blue ink to sign it.

-- You need to post this form either using an ordinary post or a speed post to Income-Tax Department-CPC, Post Bag No. 1, Electronic City Post Office, Bangalore, 560 100, Karnataka.
-This form must reach within 120 days of filing the online returns.
+- You need to post this form using either an ordinary post or a speed post to Income-Tax Department-CPC, Post Bag No. 1, Electronic City Post Office, Bangalore, 560 100, Karnataka.
+This form must reach within 120 days of e filing income tax

-Step by Step Guide to e-filing ITR 1:
+Step by Step Guide For E filing Income Tax Return (ITR) 1:

 Prepare ITR1/ITR 4S Online and then submit it.